-One of the most common pregnancy symptoms is the changes that begin to occur in your breasts that cause tenderness.
-From the very beginning of your pregnancy term, your breasts begin to change and prepare for the arrival of the baby.
-All of the changes are normal, except for something such as bleeding from your nipples.
-If that’s the case you should seek medical attention.
-As for all the other changes, don’t panic, it’s apart of the natural preparations every woman goes through once conception has happened.
-Lets break down each part of your breast and discuss what changes are occurring and why.
+One of the most common pregnancy symptoms is tenderness in the breasts.
+From the very beginning of your pregnancy, your breasts begin to change in order to prepare for the arrival of the baby, and breast tenderness during pregnancy is one of these changes.
+All these changes are normal, so there is no reason to be alarmed unless you are experiencing something extraordinary, such as bleeding from your nipples.
+If that’s the case, you should seek medical attention.
+As for the other changes, don’t panic; they are part of the natural process every woman goes through once conception has happened.
+Lets examine what changes are occurring and why.

-Besides tenderness, you notice you breasts begin to increase in size due to the milk glands growing and preparing to make milk for the baby.
-Also, as your breasts increase in size, you’ll notice veins that begin to show.
+Increase in size: When you become pregnant, your breasts begin to increase in size due to the milk glands growing and preparing to make milk for the baby.
+This increase in size can be substantial—you may gain two cup sizes or more—and it can make your breasts feel tender and unnaturally heavy.
+Also, as your breasts increase in size, you’ll notice that veins are beginning to show.
 Again, this is normal.

-Your areolas will grow larger and become slightly darker in color.
-The change of the color helps the baby to distinguish nipple from skin, making the latch-on rate much more successful.
-You may also notice small bumps on the surface of your areola.
+Areolas: Your areolas will grow larger and become slightly darker in color.
+The darker color helps the baby to distinguish nipple from skin, making it easier to latch on.
+You may also notice small bumps on the surface of your areolas.
 These bumps are called Montgomery’s tubercles.
-They are harmless and actually provide an antibacterial shield.
-The oil produced from them keeps the nipples healthy.
-At this point, you should only rinse them with water and not soap to ensure you don’t wash away your body’s natural defense against germs.
+These are harmless, and the oil they produce actually provides an antibacterial shield and keeps the nipples from drying out and cracking.
+You should only rinse them with water and not soap, to ensure that you don’t wash away your body’s natural defense against germs.